Chichilaki 2025 in Georgia

 The unusual Christmas tree of Georgia

-Varying from 20 cm to several meters, this Christmas tree will leave you wondering.
-The tradition to decorate home with hazelnut branches shaved to resemble a coniferous tree is a historic one and newly reinvented after the Soviet regime collapse.
-The branches are pale looking and decorated with fruit and berries, most commonly pomegranates and apples.
-Georgians believe that the shaved branch looks a lot like St Basil's beard, who is thought to visit people during Christmas time, so he is someone like Santa.
+Varying from 8 inches (20 cm) to several feet, this Christmas tree will leave you in awe.
+The tradition of decorating a home with hazelnut branches shaved to resemble a coniferous tree is a historic one and was newly reinvented after the Soviet regime collapse.
+The branches are pale and decorated with fruit and berries, most commonly pomegranates and apples.
+Georgians believe that the shaved branch looks a lot like St Basil's beard, who is thought to visit people during Christmas time, a character similar to Santa.